Foam: Solid foams

 Solid foams are a class of lightweight cellular engineering materials.
 These foams are typically classified into two types based on their pore structure: open-cell-structured foams (also known as reticulated foams) and closed-cell foams.
 At high enough cell resolutions, any type can be treated as continuous or "continuum" materials and are referred to as cellular solids, with predictable mechanical properties.

+Open-cell foams can be used to filter air.
+For example, a foam embedded with catalyst has been shown to catalytically convert formaldehyde to benign substances when formaldehyde polluted air passes through the open cell structure.

 Open-cell-structured foams contain pores that are connected to each other and form an interconnected network that is relatively soft.
 Open-cell foams fill with whatever gas surrounds them.
 If filled with air, a relatively good insulator results, but, if the open cells fill with water, insulation properties would be reduced.
 Recent studies have put the focus on studying the properties of open-cell foams as an insulator material.
 Wheat gluten/TEOS bio-foams have been produced, showing similar insulator properties as for those foams obtained from oil-based resources.
 Foam rubber is a type of open-cell foam.

 Closed-cell foams do not have interconnected pores.
 The closed-cell foams normally have higher compressive strength due to their structures.
 However, closed-cell foams are also, in general more dense, require more material, and as a consequence are more expensive to produce.
 The closed cells can be filled with a specialized gas to provide improved insulation.
 The closed-cell structure foams have higher dimensional stability, low moisture absorption coefficients, and higher strength compared to open-cell-structured foams.
 All types of foam are widely used as core material in sandwich-structured composite materials.

 The earliest known engineering use of cellular solids is with wood, which in its dry form is a closed-cell foam composed of lignin, cellulose, and air.
 From the early 20th century, various types of specially manufactured solid foams came into use.
 The low density of these foams makes them excellent as thermal insulators and flotation devices and their lightness and compressibility make them ideal as packing materials and stuffings.

 An example of the use of azodicarbonamide as a blowing agent is found in the manufacture of vinyl (PVC) and EVA-PE foams, where it plays a role in the formation of air bubbles by breaking down into gas at high temperature.

 The random or "stochastic" geometry of these foams makes them good for energy absorption, as well.
 In the late 20th century to early 21st century, new manufacturing techniques have allowed for geometry that results in excellent strength and stiffness per weight.
 These new materials are typically referred to as engineered cellular solids.